87tana/ImageObjectClassification_NetworkComparison/README.md

   - Opportunities for enhancement involve refining algorithms and delving into sophisticated optimization methods.

   - - Tackle the obstacles presented by misclassifications by conducting additional investigations.
-- Upcoming research should prioritize enhancing the model's capacity to manage varied and uneven datasets.